ElPumpo/Win10Clean/README.md

 #Download
 Runnable executables are available [here](https://github.com/ElPumpo/Win10Clean/releases).

+#Requirements
++ Windows 10, 8.1 and 8 are all supported
++ .NET framework 4.6

 # Todo
 Here is progress, here is the list of what needs to be done and what is.
 This is not stuff I need to come up solutions with, I already have what I need - I am currently porting code over.
 - [x] OneDrive uninstaller